 When the Kogake was first released, it was possible to instantly kill anyone, even bosses, by knocking them down and then standing over their downed form.
 This was swiftly expunged.

 The Kestrel boomerang was able to ragdoll any enemy and throw them several meters back.
 Since Hek, Regor, Ruk, Kela and the old Golem are basicly recolored standard enemies, they are not immune to the Kestrel's effect.
 The result is that players could potentialy knock them over into the pits around their arena killing them with just one throw.

 Update 9.8 brought a much needed buff to the Mag.
-It, however, turned Mag's basic - which is only meant to yank enemies close so she can smack them with a melee weapon or execute them with a shotgun - into the Jedi pull on steroids - it would yank anything in front of Mag (be it one enemy or an entire room) and deal armor-piercing damage that killed almost every non-elite.
-And elites can just be stunlocked by waiting until they stand up, then yanking them agan.
-This was later toned down again.
+It, however, turned Mag's basic (which is only meant to yank enemies close so she can smack them with a melee weapon or execute them with a shotgun) into the Jedi pull on steroids - it would yank anything in front of Mag (be it one enemy or an entire room) and deal armor-piercing damage that killed almost every non-elite.
+And elites can just be stunlocked by waiting until they stand up, then yanking them again.
+This was later toned down with the change to damage.

 When downed, you count as stealthed, causing any kills you make to register as stealth kills.

 The Heavy Impact mod allows a player to create a damaging shockwave when landing after a certain height.
 The power and radius of the wave is based on the time spend in the air.
 Some players found out that sliding down a wall counts as time you fall.
 As a result running up a 5 meter wall and sliding down caused a shockwave that could clear entire defence maps.